-As we approach February 26, the first anniversary of the day same-sex marriage began in Chicago, it is interesting to take a look at the history of marriage restrictions in Chicago.
+As we approach February 26, the anniversary of the day same-sex marriage began in Chicago, it is interesting to take a look at the history of marriage restrictions in Chicago.

 Pre-Statehood (Prior to 1818)

 I haven’t researched this period in great detail, as marriage did not seem to be overly regulated.
 In early Chicago, Native American marriage customs prevailed.
 These customs were fairly free.
 Generally whoever and how many people could get married was a matter for the individual and families to decide.